-feedback Sharing abilities "I think I can trust my teachers by sharing me academic issues and to some extent with my personal issues too."
-4. Empathetic Attentiveness "So, the teacher needs to be attentive, need to be caring because it's not easy for the students to go to the teachers and talk about their problems" Good listener "Teacher should not be really strict in listening to the student's ideas."
-Helping relation "Whenever I go to that teacher he listens to me and help me out of many situations."
-Humble & patience "Teacher should be polite and humble.
+Themes Selective codes Representative student quotes Accessible Approachable "Student should feel comfortable.
+If the student is there, the teacher should give attention to him.
+If student comes to the office, then teacher should not be busy."
+Comfortability "Student should not feel uncomfortable, and teacher should not let him feel that he doesn't even care about student."
+Welcoming nature "Teacher should be more open; he should be more welcoming."
+Mentor Be respectable "There should be level of respect on both sides."
+Provide guidance "In context of teacher student relationship trust is basically that I feel free to go to the teacher regarding the subject I am insecure about."
+Positive attitude "If the teacher's attitude is very nice towards the student and they are polite, and if they have a loving nature, then it's very easy for the students to trust the teacher and the student-teacher bond will be stronger."
+Providing feedback "Teacher's feedback and opinion regarding student matter in building trust relationship."
+Sharing abilities "I think I can trust my teachers by sharing me academic issues and to some extent with my personal issues too."
+Empathetic Attentiveness "So, the teacher needs to be attentive, need to be caring because it's not easy for the students to go to the teachers and talk about their problems."
+Good listener "Teacher should not be really strict in listening to the student's ideas."
+Helping relation "Whenever I go to that teacher, he listens to me and help me out of many situations."
+Humble and patience "Teacher should be polite and humble.
 Teacher should not shout; teacher should not be short-tempered."
-Understandable "If the teacher understands the feeling of a students and give good ideas of the situation to that student then student will go to him again and again."
-5. Dedicated Being responsible "If I am trusting my teacher with my ideas, I expect that he gives me good suggestion, known by suggestions and those which will be our personal not exposed publicly or even with the teacher's family."
-Good performer "If teacher's method is not good then trust will not be maintained.", "way of teaching is really good."
-Putting effort "They completely devote their time, their efforts towards making you a better individual."
+Understandable "If the teacher understands the feeling of a students and give good ideas of the situation to that student, then student will go to him again and again."
+Dedicated Being responsible "If I am trusting my teacher with my ideas, I expect that he gives me good suggestion, known by suggestions and those which will be our personal not exposed publicly or even with the teacher's family."
+Good performer "If teacher's method is not good then trust will not be maintained."
+"Way of teaching is really good." $\label{eq:way}$ Putting effort "They completely devote their time, their efforts towards making you a better individual."